Eric Allen Engle,

 as Sunstein argues.

-neural-node model or using a tree model with either head or tail
+using a tree model with either head or tail recursion).
+Instead,

-then the program asks the user a series of questions to determine
+program asks the user a series of questions to determine whether a

 program essentially uses a series of "binary" tests as rules of

-used in a program to determine the tax residence of a person according
+law (which I used in a program to determine the tax residence of a

 ) uses a weighted "balancing"